ryanmorr/isotope/README.md

 fullName.value(); //=> "Jane Doe"
 ```

-If the callback function defines an extra parameter in its signature, the derived store is treated as asynchronous.
-The callback function is provided a setter for the store's value and no longer relies on the return value:
+If the `derived` callback function defines an extra parameter in its signature, the derived store is treated as asynchronous.
+The callback function is provided a setter function for the store's value and no longer relies on the return value:

 ```javascript
 import { store, derived } from '@ryanmorr/isotope';